 - support programs for people with ALS and their caregivers that optimize care and promote independence, and

-- programs that promote education for people with ALS and physicians about diagnosis, treatment, and care.
+- programs that promote education about diagnosis, treatment, and care.

 The ALS Hope Foundation is working to: